 Helping Georgia employees who’ve been denied fair pay

 Employees deserve to be paid for the work they do.
 Many workers live from paycheck to paycheck, so every dollar counts.
 But this has not stopped some employers from taking advantage of their employees, and denying them fair wages or overtime.

-Buckley Bala Wilson Mew LLP handles wage & hour collective actions on behalf of Georgia’s employees.
-When large, national companies and corporations create discriminatory policies or actively engage in wage theft, our Atlanta-based employment law attorneys are here to help.
+Atlanta wage & hour attorneys at Buckley Bala Wilson Mew LLP handle wage & hour collective actions on behalf of Georgia’s employees.
+When large, national companies and corporations create discriminatory policies or actively engage in wage theft, our Atlanta employment law attorneys are here to help.
 Contact us today if you believe that your employer is harming you and your fellow employees.

 This was my first time having to seek legal counsel on an employment issue so I was a bit nervous about the process.
 I was referred to Ed Buckley by a friend I respect and trust, and one that has over 20 years of experience in law.
 Mr. Buckley made the process much less intimidating for me.
 Many thanks to Mr. Buckley and team for helping me.
 I'd definitely hire them again. – Google review